anjgoswami/salamanders/README.md

 <<<<<<< HEAD
-#Data and code associated with Fabre et al., Nature Ecology and Evolution 2020
+#Data and code associated with Fabre et al., *Nature Ecology and Evolution* 2020
 =======
-Data and code for Fabre et al. 2020, *Nature Ecology & Evolution*

 Including: